-Fayetteville, Springdale, and Rogers each had positive sales tax numbers, and Bentonville saw its fourth consecutive increase after starting the fiscal year with a nearly 6 percent decrease.
+Fayetteville, Springdale, and Rogers each had rises with positive sales tax numbers, and Bentonville saw its third consecutive increase after starting the fiscal year with a nearly 6 percent decrease.

 Each city collects a 2 percent sales tax.
 One percent goes into a general fund.
 The other 1 percent goes toward repayment of bonds.
 The numbers reported by the Fayetteville Flyer represent the 1 percent going into general funds.